saubhik/papers/papers/alfares2008fattree.md

 Pod switches performs flow classification:

 - Recognize subsequent packets of same flow and forward them on the same outgoing port.
 This avoids packet reordering.
-- Periodically reassign a minimal number of flow output ports to minimize disparity between aggreate flow capacity of different ports.
+- Periodically reassign a minimal number of flow output ports to minimize disparity between aggregate flow capacity of different ports.
 This ensures fair distribution on flow on upward-pointing ports in the face of dynamically changing flow sizes.

 #### Flow Scheduling